 If a lot of us just donated say $100-$200 each we could make this happen.
 This amount is, in most cases, about equivalent to what would be spent on a night out at a restaurant here in Australia.
 No amount is too small and would be gratefully accepted and assist greatly.

-A separate ANZ account has been set up to facilitate and distribute funds raised.
+A separate ANZ account has been set up to facilitate and distribute the monies.
 If you are interested in helping and can contribute, donations can be made as follows:

 Payable to – Nial Logan Project Marketing Pty Ltd

 Address – PO Box 5980, Stafford Heights QLD 4053